vita-student-projects/3d_human_pose_estimation_gr15/README.md

-# ROMP - Monocular, One-stage, Regression of Multiple 3D People
+# ROMP - Monocular, One-stage Regression of Multiple 3D People

 ROMP is a one-stage 3D pose estimator of humans.
 The working principle can be summarized as follows: For each detected human in a scene, the network predicts:
 - Parameterized Mesh to describe the joint-angles and limb expansion (in SMPL format)